-What is the INFP?
+What Is the MBTI?

-- Introvert (I)/ Extrovert (E): In the original Jungian understanding of these terms, the introvert was someone who needed alone time to recharge his or her mental energy, and who preferred deeper conversations with fewer people to larger social gatherings.
-The extrovert is someone who likes to have lots of friends, mingles casually in big parties with lots of people, and who gets their mental energy vamped up by socializing, whereas an introvert requires alone time between engagements to replenish energy lost by socializing, which can make them feel drained.
+In the original Jungian understanding of these terms, the introvert was someone who needed alone time to recharge their mental energy and who preferred deeper conversations with fewer people to larger social gatherings.
+The extrovert is someone who likes to have lots of friends, mingles casually at big parties with lots of people, and gets their mental energy vamped up by socializing, whereas an introvert requires alone time between engagements to replenish energy lost by socializing, which can make them feel drained.

 For example, if an Intuitive and a Sensor were asked to bake a cake, an Intuitive might imagine their own design for a cake which may turn out to be impractical or not that well thought-out in terms of detail, but a Sensor might follow a "by the book" cooking formula for a cake, which while practical, might be seen as unimaginative or unoriginal.

-For example, if a Feeler and a Thinker were asked where to go on vacation, a Feeler would probably pick a place right away based on a kind of gut reaction, or pick a place that reflects their ethics, whereas a Thinker might choose several possibilities and consider time, budget, and other travel necessities, and spend a lot more time thoroughly investigating his or her top choices.
+For example, if a Feeler and a Thinker were asked where to go on vacation, a Feeler would probably pick a place right away based on a kind of gut reaction or pick a place that reflects their ethics, whereas a Thinker might choose several possibilities and consider time, budget, and other travel necessities, and spend a lot more time thoroughly investigating his or her top choices.

 So then, what does it mean to be an INFP?

-- Intuitive - Prefers to make sense of things with their own internal processes, more imaginative than practical.
+- Intuitive: Prefers to make sense of things with their own internal processes, more imaginative than practical.

-- Feeler - Makes quick decisions based on ethical principles and gut reactions, rather than drawing out the decision-making process with a lot of analysis.
+- Feeler: Makes quick decisions based on ethical principles and gut reactions, rather than drawing out the decision-making process with a lot of analysis.

 Note that these preferences are pretty general, and some people can get a score on one side of one of the dichotomies while being very close to the other side or balanced.
 For example, I'm a very rational Feeler, often getting close to 50/50 on the T/F scale.
-For a while I thought I was INTP not INFP, but I'm pretty sure now that I'm INFP.
-Other people can be more balanced between the other dichotomies, and some people have personalities that always seem to change reflecting whoever they're interacting with at the time.
+For a while, I thought I was INTP, not INFP, but I'm pretty sure now that I'm INFP.
+Other people can be more balanced between the other dichotomies, and some people have personalities that always seem to change, reflecting whoever they're interacting with at the time.

 Why INFPs Have Trouble in the Corporate World